 SME, ID, and a potential learner reviewed the prototype, and the results of the learning content, learning activities, and learning environment were all 4.0 or higher (Table 5).
 Among the detailed questions related to learning content, the result for items of content related to interaction with the learner was 3.67 (neutral).
-When summarizing the quantitative and qualitative outcomes of learning content, the results for all sub-items related to learning activities were 4.0 or higher.
+When summarizing the quantitative and qualitative outcomes of learning content, the prototype seems to need additional designs for assessments to measure the learning objectives.
+Also, the results for all sub-items related to learning activities were 4.0 or higher.
 However, through the comments the idea was suggested that the learner would need an opportunity to see whether they fully understand the content and instruction as their first language.
 This seems fair considering the level of the target learners- beginning.
 A simple quiz would facilitate the learning process.
 Finally, the results for all sub-items related to the learning environment were also 4.0 or higher.